DogcraftNet/DogcraftPlugins/Dogcraft-Logging.md

   item-pickup:
     enabled: false        # disabled — high volume on busy servers
     retention-days: 7
+  plugin-event:            # generic events written by other plugins via the API
+    enabled: true          # only gates auto-purge — no listener to disable
+    retention-days: 30
 ```

 - `enabled: false` means the event listener is not registered at all (zero overhead)